A Totally "Tube"-ular Time in Asheville

 If an adventurous float is what you're looking for, this is the place!
 The Adventure Tubing takes place in a deeper section of the French Broad River, with more obstacles than you might find in a calm water float.
 The Adventure Tubing trip is four miles and takes about 2 hours.
 A shuttle takes you from your car to the float starting point, but you'll float yourself back to the parking lot when it's done.
 A cooler float is included with each trip, and the tubes have cup holders and handles.
 Paddle trips are also available.
 Reserve your spot at the website.

 Another weekend spot is Beer City Tubing.
 They rent cooler floats separately, but their floats do have a mesh bottom large enough to bring your cooler with you.
 They prohibit glass or styrofoam, if you bring drinks and food.
 Although they don’t have lockers or a changing area, they do sell dry bags to keep all the stuff you don’t want to get wet.
 Expect a 2-3 hour trip, and bring friends, since they do offer carabiners to hook up groups.
-Reservations are required, and can be made on their website.
+Reservations are required, and can be made on the Beer City Tubing website.

 A great resource to check before you go is the U.S. Geological Survey website.
 The USGS provides updated information about the quality of the water in the French Broad.
 For an easier-to-read and quick look at the specific location of your float, check out the Swim Guide website.